cliffwhitworth/cliffwhitworth.github.io/index.md

 <h3>Hello World</h3>
 <p>
 This is a collection of Python machine learning examples that I'm trying to get my head around.
-Attribution is provided with many thanks.
+Attribution is provided as best as possible with many thanks to those that made this possible.
 </p>
 <h3>Recent Posts</h3>
 <ul>